igorpavlov-zz/spellfucker/README.md

 Why?
 =========

-Text obfuscation is not about changing "a" to "à" as it becomes revertable easily (like we see at obfuscator.uo1.net).
-Spellfucker's method uses random replacements which makes the reverting process more difficult.
+Text obfuscation is not about changing "a" to "à" as it becomes reversible easily.
+Spellfucker's method uses random replacements of unpredictable letter combinations which makes the reverting process more difficult.
 The cool thing is that the text still stays readable.

+Note: The project is in development.
+Not all letter combinations have multiple replacements yet or some replacements have only one original letter combination.
+Some of results can still be reversed.

 Usage
 ===========